Get up to $4,190

 Newly built Ontario homes occupied for less than six months

-do not qualify for Ontario government grants.
+grants.
 Once a newly

 built home has been occupied for more than six months, there is no limit to